 A number of popular steampunk conventions have sprung up the world over.
 Names like Steamcon, the Steampunk World's Fair, and Up in the Aether: The Steampunk Convention have become meeting grounds for the most dedicated in the genre.
 The Steampunk World’s Fair is the largest festival in America while the largest European event is called Weekend at the Asylum.

 The famous San Diego Comic-Con has informally dubbed Saturday as steampunk day.
-It culminates with a photo shoot for the local press and in 2010 this was recorded as the world’s largest steampunk photoshoot in The Guiness Book of World Records.
+It culminates with a photo shoot for the local press and in 2010 this was recorded as the world’s largest steampunk photo shoot in The Guinness Book of World Records.

-There are also a plethora of steampunk role-play games available on the Internet.
+There is also a plethora of steampunk role-play games available on the Internet.
 One of the most popular is called Clockwork.
-This is set in a post-apocolyptic world atop a floating island, as earth is no longer inhabitable.
+This is set in a post-apocalyptic world atop a floating island, as the earth is no longer inhabitable.